anamika1302/CS539-Ventilator-Pressure-Prediction/README.md

 ### Bi-LSTM Model

-Stacked Bi-LSTMs were implemented in Keras.
+Stacked Bi-LSTMs Model was implemented in Keras.
 Bidirectional Long Short-Term Memory (Bi-LSTM) networks was implemented as they are capable of learning order dependence in sequence prediction problems.
 LSTM networks are well-suited to classifying, processing and making predictions based on time series data.

 5-fold cross validation was performed and avaerage pressure was calculated after 5 runs.